Ross Clifford: Career

 In the early 1980s Clifford took a sabbatical from his preacher's post to study apologetics at the Simon Greenleaf School of Law in Anaheim, California.
 Clifford's writings place him within the school of thought known as evidentialist apologetics.
 His MA thesis examined the apologetics arguments of eight lawyers concerning the resurrection of Christ.
 The thesis, which was originally published in Russian in 1991 by Missionswerk Friedensstimme, was released in Australia under the title Leading Lawyers Look at the Resurrection (1991).
 It has been subsequently published in Arabic.
 On the strength of the Russian version of the book he was invited to speak in the Soviet Union where he met some of the personal staff of Mikhail Gorbachev, various members of the Soviet legal profession, and pastors of Baptist churches.

 Clifford served as senior pastor at Gymea Baptist Church from mid-1985 until late 1991.
 He also became involved with the Sports and Leisure ministry in Australia and eventually co-wrote two books recounting the spiritual conversions of Australian and International sports-stars such as Nick Farr-Jones, Wes Hall and Bernhard Langer.
 During 1991 he co-founded with Philip Johnson a para-church ministry known as The Community of Hope, which began developing exhibitor's booths as a form of dialogue and witness in alternative spiritual festivals in Sydney.
 Their collaborative venture became the basis for the book Shooting for the Stars, which recreated encounters between the authors and new spirituality seekers in festivals.
-This dialogical and apologetic activity in New Age festivals spanned the years 1991–2003 and has been the subject of much discussion in most of his publications released between 2001–2004.
+This dialogical and apologetic activity in New Age festivals spanned the years 1991–2003 and has been the subject of much discussion in most of his publications released between 2001 and 2004.

 Clifford was invited to deliver the annual Leonard Buck lecture in Missions at the Bible College of Victoria in 1995 and chose as his topic The Mission of the Church and the New Age Movement.
 His apologetic work on alternate spirituality has continued in books concerning the Christian symbolism of tarot cards (Beyond Prediction) and contextual apologetics with new age (Jesus and the Gods of the New Age).
 He was one of several Australian contributors to the book Encountering New Religious Movements, which was awarded Christianity Today's Book of the Year 2005 award in the "missions" category of literature.

 In 1992 Clifford became a lecturer in theology at Morling Baptist Theological College.
 He also enrolled at the University of Sydney and completed by coursework a Master of Theology degree.
 He later undertook doctoral studies through the Australian College of Theology and was awarded a Th.D. for his dissertation on the legal apologetic of John Warwick Montgomery.
 In 1997, Clifford was appointed the Principal of Morling College.